 Remembering to breathe while doing yoga is super important.
 When I don’t pay attention to my breath I actually do the opposite.
 I don’t breathe.
 Eeek!
 I hold my breath which seems odd to do, but people do it often when they should be breathing through the exercise.
 When do you breathe, you ask?
 I’m not an expert on yoga breathing, but a simple way that I make sure I breathe is to inhale before I start the pose and exhale as I go into a pose or the difficult part of the pose.
 It’s amazing how much it helps you to be more successful with the stretch.

 Are you flexible?
 Yoga has great stretches that increase and test your flexibility.
-You can hold a pose or stretch, come back up, and then go back into it again and find that you’re able to stretch even farther.
-It feels good when my older daughter is stretching alongside me and I can stretch further than her.
+You can hold a pose or stretch, come back up, and then go back into it again.
+You’ll find that you’re able to stretch even farther.
+It feels good when my daughter is stretching alongside me and I can stretch further than her.
 That’s a secret win for me.
 By the way, it’s best to do yoga when your body is warmed up.
-You’ll be a able to accomplish much more with your body.
+You’ll be able to accomplish much more with your body.